How to Make Easy Sourdough Bread Recipe

 Instructions

-• Continue the stretch and folds 5-8 times or until the dough becomes stiff and more resistant.
+- Continue to stretch and fold the dough roughly 8-12 times, or until the dough becomes resistant.
 This completes one set of stretch and folds.
+Cover the bowl and rest for 30 minutes.

 Bulk Fermentation